josler/wdid/README.md

 Times can be passed in the following formats:

-- `now`: Now.
+- `now`: Now until end of day.
 - `0`: Start of today (midnight in your TZ) - equates to "today" when searching.
 Equivalent to `day`.
+Ends end of today.
 - Integer n (e.g. `1`, `6`): start of the day, n days ago - equates to "in the last n days" when searching.
+Ends end of today.
 - `day`: Start of today (midnight in your TZ).
 Equivalent to `1`.
+Ends end of today.
 - `week`: Start of the week (monday, midnight in your TZ) - equates to "in the last week" when searching.
+Ends end of the week.
 - `month`: Start of the month (first day of month, midnight in your TZ) - equates to "in the last month" when searching.
+Ends end of the month.
+- `tomorrow`: Tomorrow.
+Ends end of tomorrow.
 - `YYYY-MM-DD` (`2006-01-02` in Go time format): Start of given day in your TZ.
+Ends end of that day.
 - `YYYY-MM-DDTHH:MM`: particular time on a day in your TZ.
+Ends end of that day.

+Note that these times cover a _range_ of values.
+Usually from the start of the indicated day (00:00) to the end of the day (23:59) at the end of the period, inclusive.

+When adding items, or setting the time for an item, wdid uses the _start_ of the period to do so.
+When searching for items, wdid uses the range.
+This sounds more complicated than it is, in practise it does what you'd expect.

 ### Auto